Mixing Xanax With Alcohol

 Accidents and Injuries

-Falls and other injuries may also be more likely among individuals who use these drugs in combination.
+Falls and other injuries may also be more likely among individuals who use Xanax with alcohol.
 The risk is increased among elderly individuals.9

-People may take Xanax together with alcohol to enhance their euphoric, sedating effects, and they may not anticipate the compounding negative effects or recognize that the combination may be life-threatening.
+People may take Xanax and alcohol together to enhance their euphoric, sedating effects, and they may not anticipate the compounding negative effects or recognize that the combination may be life-threatening.

-If you suspect someone is regularly using these drugs together, watch for the following signs:3,5,10,11
+If you suspect someone is regularly mixing Xanax and alcohol, watch for the following signs:3,5,10,11

 - Appearing drowsy very often or to an unusual degree.